viveknathani/teachyourselfmath/src/web/md/number-theory.md

 1. 3n + 1 conjecture

 f(n) = (3n + 1) / 2 if n is odd, n / 2 if n is even.

+2. the goldbach conjecture

+Every even integer greater than 2 can be expressed as the sum of two prime numbers.

 ### sequences